PierreYvesBouchet/Optimization-by-Directional-Attacks/README.md

 ### Additional installation related to external datasets
 To run the problem related to counterfactual Warcraft maps, download the dataset of maps first.
 It is available at [this link](https://edmond.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.YJCQ5S).
 Then, unzip it, collect the folder "warcraft_maps_shortest_path_oneskin" and rename it as "warcraft_maps".
 This folder contains four sub-folders, "12x12", "18x18", "24x24" and "30x30", but only the "12x12" folder is required to replicate our experiments so the others three may be deleted.
-Finally. go to the folder
+Finally, go to the folder
 ```
 problems/
 	warcraft_maps_counterfactual/